Netflix/consoleme/cdk/README.md

   ```
   $ cp config.example.yaml config.yaml
   ```

+In the config.yaml file, set a strong random password for the `admin_temp_password` key, and a different strong random password for the `jwt_secret` key.
+You can use the following command to generate a strong random password:
+`openssl rand -base64 16`.

 - MacOS / Linux computer with Docker: https://docs.docker.com/get-docker/
 - NodeJS 12 or later AWS CDK command line interface installed on your computer.